 \section{Conclusion}

-We have presented a novel HRL inverse model which supports the level synchronization method using FDGM for the off-policy correction of HRL.
-Our model is superior to HIRO as shown in the results of the four test tasks of the Ant environment which is composed of two reward shapes, namely a high reward shape and a low reward shape.
-Our model demonstrates the general method for the inverse model of the model-free RL in HRL.
+We have introduced a novel hierarchical reinforcement learning (HRL) inverse model that supports level synchronization using FDGM for off-policy correction in HRL.
+Our model outperforms HIRO and LSP, as demonstrated in four test tasks within the Ant environment, which includes two reward shapes, high reward shape and low reward shape, in a two-level hierarchical structure.
+Our model presents a generalizable approach for the inverse model in model-free HRL.

-Our research proves that the off-policy correction in HRL can be implemented with the data acquired from a neural network such as FDGM.
-It is a more reasonable and generally applicable approach having a natural data computation without the knowledge of any peripheral information.
+Our research demonstrates that off-policy correction in HRL can be effectively implemented using data acquired from a policy based on FDGM.
+This approach, known as the direct method, is more practical and broadly applicable, as it relies on natural data computation without requiring peripheral information used in indirect estimations.

-To date, there has been scant research on FDGM in the RL area.
-Usually, most RL research takes advantage of a general neural network such as a fully connected neural network.
-As an RL may require a further function such as the inverse operation, it is necessary for more RL research to be undertaken in the future using a generative model.
+To date, there has been limited research on FDGM in the RL domain.
+Typically, most RL research utilizes general neural networks, such as fully connected neural networks.
+However, as RL may require additional functionality, such as inverse operations, future RL research could benefit significantly from incorporating generative models.

-We also note that further research is required to improve our model.
-Further research on RL should be conducted using a general FDGM algorithm, not to investigate data which is massive in size such as images, but rather, data which is small in size such as the feature space used in RL.